| |

 But also, this is the earliest, I’ve ever been this far ahead!
 And while it was a little stressful to plan for the upcoming year while simultaneously teaching the current school year, I’m so glad that I did it this way.

-Now I can just focus on organization and lesson planning this summer.
-Without the pressure of ordering and planning before our start date!
+Now I can just focus on organization and pre-reading / prep this summer.
+Without the pressure of ordering and planning close to our start date!

-The things that I want to continue using from Charlotte Mason are narrations, nature study & observations, habit & virtue formation, and use of good books.
-However, we are making them work within our Classical curriculum and not stressing over it too much.
+The things that I still continue using from Charlotte Mason are shorter lessons, spreading the feast with rich living books, narrations, nature study & observations, habit & virtue formation, and more.

 Our 2024-2025 Curriculum Choices

-For the most part, I put together our resources from Memoria Press and TAN Books with many other additions included.
+For the most part, I put together our supplements from Memoria Press and TAN Books with a few other additions included.

 ✨ Btw, I have a discount code for you from TAN Books at the end of this post!